headspace Family

 Individual Sessions

-Are you a parent or close relative of a young person aged 12-25 who needs someone to talk to about the frustrations and challenges you experience as a relative of an unhappy young person?
+headspace Family chat and SMS counseling The chat is for you as a parent or caregiver of a young person aged 12 to 25 who feels the need to share your thoughts with someone about the frustrations and challenges you experience as a caregiver of a young person

 Family Sessions

-Family conversations focus on the family as a whole.
-When a young person is struggling, it is often connected to how the entire family functions.
-We provide a confidential space for family discussions, emphasising mental wellbeing for everyone. tilbyder et fortroligt rum til samtaler til hele familien med fokus på mental trivsel for alle.
+In family sessions, the focus is on the family as a whole.
+When a young person is struggling, it is often connected to how the entire family functions. headspace Family provides a confidential space for conversations with the whole family, focusing on the mental well-being of everyone.

 Group counseling